Skip to content

 fct_revenue [....####################################] 43.00s success

 Historical cost rollup for a completed run.
 Reads the same RunRecord as rocky replay and rocky trace, then recomputes per-model cost via the adapter-appropriate formula (Databricks / Snowflake duration × DBU rate; BigQuery bytes × $/TB; DuckDB zero).
-Sibling commands — replay shows what ran, trace shows when, cost shows what it cost.
+The three are siblings: replay shows what ran, trace shows when, cost shows what it cost.

 Terminal window